DanielMFernandes/CCNA_Course_Notes/Course_Notes/SSH.md

 SSH

-- SSH (Secure Shell) was developed in 1995 to REPLACE LESS SECURE PROTOCOLS, like TELNET
+- SSH (Secure Shell) was developed in 1995 to replace less secure protocols, like telnet
 - SSHv2, a major revision of SSHv1, was released in 2006
-- If a DEVICE supports both v1 and v2, it is said to run ‘version 1.99’
+- If a device supports both v1 and v2, it is said to run ‘version 1.99’
-- Provides SECURITY features; such as DATA ENCRYPTION and AUTHENTICATION
+- Provides security features; such as data encryption and authentication

 CHECK SSH SUPPORT